 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Fantasy Sports PR Weekly Project (7)
+Fantasy Sports Public Relations Assignments (7)

 Various fantasy sport leagues will be organized for this course through ESPN.
 The sport for these leagues will vary depending on what time of the year the course is taking place.
 All teams will be auto-drafted.
 Students must follow the athletes on their team during the entire term.
 Every week, each student will be required to submit at least 2 public relations forms of communication in relation to real-life events involving the players on the student’s fantasy team (ex.
-A Press Release about one of their players being arrested for DUI or an injury report for a game week, etc.) (MLOs: A, B, E)
+A Press Release about one of their players being arrested for DUI or an injury report for a game week, etc.) (CLOs: A, B, E)

-Communication and Publicity Plan
+Communication and Publicity Plan Assignment

-Social Media Policies Project
+Social Media Policies Assignment

 Students are tasked with developing a social media policy for a Division I Athletic Department.
 This social media will include sections for and encompass all players, coaches, staff, and administrators.
 Special consideration should be given towards legal and ethical dimensions that apply.
 The policy should be thorough with no loopholes or gaps in coverage.
-(MLOs: A, B, D)
+(CLOs: A, B, D)